Ray Winstone: Early life and education

 Winstone was born on 19 February 1957 in Hackney Hospital, London.
 He first lived in Caistor Park Road, Stratford E15, and attended Portway infants and junior school.
 He moved to Enfield when he was seven.
 His mother, Margaret (née Richardson; 1932–1985) had a job emptying fruit machines, and his father, Raymond J. Winstone (1933–2015), ran a fruit-and-vegetable business.

 Winstone has recounted how, as a child, he used to play with his friends on bomb sites (empty plots of land with rubble from Second World War bombs).
 He joined Brimsdown Primary School and in 1968, enrolled to Edmonton County School, which had changed from a grammar school to a comprehensive upon his arrival.
 He also attended Corona Theatre School.
 He did not take to school, eventually leaving with a single CSE (grade 2) in drama.

 He recounted an early encounter with a notorious gangster:

-"I was still a baby the day Ronnie Kray came round to see Dad, but I've been told this story so many times I can see it unfolding in my mind.
+I was still a baby the day Ronnie Kray came round to see Dad, but I've been told this story so many times I can see it unfolding in my mind.
 Everyone was on their best behaviour, but then Ronnie picked me up, and by all accounts I pissed all over him.
 He had a new mac on, which had probably cost a few bob, and I absolutely covered it.
-The room fell silent, then Ronnie cracked up, so everyone knew it was safe to join in."
+The room fell silent, then Ronnie cracked up, so everyone knew it was safe to join in.

 Winstone had an early affinity for acting; his father would take him to the cinema every Wednesday afternoon.
 Later, he viewed Albert Finney in Saturday Night and Sunday Morning, and said: "I thought, 'I could be that geezer'."
 His other major influences included John Wayne, James Cagney, and Edward G. Robinson.
 After borrowing extra tuition money from a friend's mother, a drama teacher, Winstone took to the stage, appearing as a Cockney newspaper seller in a production of Emil and the Detectives.

 Winstone was also a boxer.
 Known to his friends as Winnie, he was called Little Sugs at home (his father already being known as Sugar, after Sugar Ray Robinson).
 At the age of 12, Winstone joined the Repton Amateur Boxing Club.
 Over the next 10 years, he won 80 out of 88 bouts.
 He was London schoolboy champion at welterweight on three occasions, and fought twice for England.
 The experience gave him a perspective on his later career: "If you can get in a ring with 2,000 people watching and be smacked around by another guy, then walking onstage isn't hard."

-Deciding to pursue drama, Winstone enrolled at the Corona Stage Academy in Hammersmith, when he was aged "about 17".
+Deciding to pursue drama, Winstone enrolled at the Corona Stage Academy in Hammersmith, aged about 17.
 At £900 a term, it was expensive considering the average wage was then about £36 a week.
-He was ultimately expelled for vandalising the head's car.
+He was expelled for vandalising the head's car.